Date and Time:

 Sportswear:

-To protect the environment and cherish the natural resources, the Organizer encourages the ID participants and the Pair-up runners to prepare their own iRun 2020 runner’s t-shirts.
+To protect the environment and treasure the natural resources, the ID participants and the pair-up runners are encouraged to prepare their own iRun runner’s t-shirts.

-All participants and pair-up runners MUST wear the Bib Numbers provided by the Organizer in order to entre the racecourse.
+All participants and pair-up runners MUST wear the Runner’s Bib provided by the Organizer in order to entre the racecourse.

 Race Course Map:

-Advice of Acceptance for the successful registration will be sent via email to all rehabilitation organizations/ special schools
+The Advice of Acceptance for the successful registration will be sent via email to all rehabilitation organizations/ special schools.

 Distribution of Runner’s Packs: (local Runners and Pair-up runners)